 What Is Points Path?

-Points Path is a free browser extension that integrates directly with Google Flights to show you award pricing alongside cash fares.
-Instead of manually checking multiple airline websites to see if your miles are worth using, Points Path does the work for you and tells you which option offers better value.
+Points Path is a free browser extension built by Julian Kheel, former editorial director at The Points Guy.
+It integrates directly with Google Flights to show you award pricing alongside cash fares — and tells you which option delivers better value based on its proprietary point valuations.

 How It Works